cfg00/cse15l-lab-reports/lab-report-4-week-8.md

 While testing my peer's implementation, the tests also resulted in a failure for all three files.
 Attached is the JUnites tester and the feedback from these tests.
 ![Other tests](othertest.PNG)

+## Snippet 1 reflection
+For snippet 1, I do believe that there might be a small code change that is less than 10 lines in order to fix this error.
+This error is similar to an error we fixed previously in lab, as our program confused images with links and we fixed this with few lines of code (about 3 lines).
+This leads me to believe that this error may be a bug that can be resolved in a few lines.

+## Snippet 2 reflection
+For snippet 2, I also believe that the error may be resolved in a few lines as well.
+I say this because it is also a similar problem we had faced previously, except that in this case the program is not giving the expected values because of double parenthesis.
+We fixed this with brackets in a few lines, so the paranthesis case shouldn't be too different.
+## Snippet 3 reflection